hifi-finance/hifi/README.md

 $ yarn install
 ```

-Then, follow the `.env.example` file to add the requisite environment variables in the `.env` file, and run the watcher:
+Create a `.env` file and follow the `.env.example` file to add the requisite environment variables, then run the watcher:

 ```bash
 $ yarn watch